SenkoTheKitsune1/Senko-Issues/README.md

 <div align='left'>

 <h1>Overview</h1>
-Senko is a social discord bot created from scratch
+Senko is a social discord bot created from scratch, made by Senko-san herself!
+(im still adding onto this hold on)

 <h1>Issues & other stuff</h1>